lgw2/lgw2.github.io/_teaching/csci127-summer-2020/readings/reading7.md

 ## Activity 1
 The factorial of a number, written n!, is the product of the integers 1 through n.
 For example, 5! equals 1\*2\*3\*4\*5, or 120.
 We choose to define 0! to be 1, the multiplicative identity.
-Write two Python functions:
+Write two Python functions, `iterative_factorial` and `recursive_factorial`, which take in an integer greater than or equal to zero and return the factorial of the integer.
-`iterative_factorial` and `recursive_factorial` which take in an integer greater than or equal to zero and return the factorial of the integer.
+`iterative_factorial` should use iteration and `recursive_factorial` should use recursion.